 cases, in the above, though, most people may have made a typo

 or so.
 This is actually how I encountered this, I wanted to add

 a new alias and noticed that I have had already two other, same

 named aliases.
 It is no big deal but I was only wondering whether

 the above behaviour to not show any warning was just an oversight

 or whether it is deliberate.

-Updated by znz (Kazuhiro NISHIYAMA) almost 3 years ago
+Updated by znz (Kazuhiro NISHIYAMA) about 3 years ago

 In following example,

 ruby -w warns